Saddleworth Primary School is a centre of learning

 Our Saddleworth Primary School values of Respect – Achievement – Kindness, are at the core of all we do.
 We are committed to improving the educational attainment and wellbeing of every student in our care.

 Saddleworth is a small rural town situated 110km north of Adelaide in the Gilbert Valley and is part of Clare Valley Council.
 Saddleworth Primary School is part of the Lower Mid North Partnership in the Gawler 2 Portfolio of schools.
 The school is central to the local community, with most students living in the town or surrounding farms.

-Our School Improvement Plan is about improvement in English.
-We have a rigorous synthetic phonics and phonemic awareness program in our JP to give our students a good foundation to reading.
+Our School Improvement Plan is about improvement in writing but recent years have been about reading and developing vocabulary and we won’t lose any focus on those improvements.
+We have a systematic, synthetic phonics and phonemic awareness program in our JP to give our students a good foundation to reading.
 Across the school we are improving reading comprehension and building vocabulary with Literature Circles and writing with BrightPath.
 We access Sporting Schools grants that have led to expert coaching in Tennis, Cricket and Orienteering.
-Orienteering has gained momentum at the school.
-We are having regular afternoons with other schools and participating in regional championships.
-To further support our school families, our OSHC is a feature that sets us apart from other schools in the area.
+To further support our school families, our OSHC has been active for three years and is going strong.

 An Early Learning Centre is located on the site, which is also supported by families from neighbouring towns.
 The majority of students enrolled at Saddleworth Primary School transition to Riverton District High School at the end of their primary schooling.

 The Australian Curriculum provides the framework for learning programs.
 Auslan (Australian sign language), Visual Arts and Music (yes playing instruments) are taught at the school by specialist teachers.
 Maintaining chicken and vegetable gardens, and utilizing our fully equipped kitchen are features of learning at Saddleworth Primary School.